 Age-Related Changes

-As people age, the mechanical and structural properties of their veins decline.
-This can lead to reduced venous tone as well as damage to elastic tissue resulting in less flexible blood vessels that accumulate collagen.
-These changes reduce distensibility and are associated with chronic vein conditions such as varicose veins, deep vein thrombosis (DVT), leg pain, swelling, skin irritation or ulcers – often requiring surgical intervention for proper treatment.
-It could cause dysfunction of valves which makes them stiffer leading to impaired function of these delicate structures due a thickening effect on their walls thus reducing vessel expansibility More raising concern regarding its competence.
+As individuals age, the mechanical and structural properties of their veins undergo a decline.
+This results in reduced venous tone and damage to elastic tissue, leading to less flexible blood vessels that accumulate collagen.
+These changes reduce distensibility and are associated with chronic vein conditions such as varicose veins, deep vein thrombosis (DVT), leg pain, swelling, skin irritation, or ulcers—conditions that often necessitate surgical intervention for proper treatment.
+These age-related changes could cause dysfunction of valves, making them stiffer and impairing the function of these delicate structures due to a thickening effect on their walls.

 Impact on Venous Access